-By-laws for Academic Governance...states the operating rules and procedures for the Academic Governance System (see Student Governance).
+By-laws for Academic Governance... states the operating rules and procedures for the Academic Governance System (see Student Governance).
 The publication is available through the Secretary for Academic Governance, 10 Linton Hall.

 MSU Ordinances...includes all of the ordinances (laws) passed by the Board of Trustees for MSU.
+Reference copies are available at residence hall reception desks and in the main library.
 Contact the Office of the Secretary to the Board of Trustees, 450 Administration Building, for information on how to obtain a copy.